-Inter pretations and definitions 3

-1. Name 4

-2. Principal purpose

-3. Powers

-4. Membership and constituencies 4

-5. Application for membership 4

-6. Public constituency 4

-7. Staff constituency 5

-8. Restriction on membership 6

-9. Council of Governors - composition 6

-10. Council of Governors - election of Governors 6

-11. Council of Governors - tenure

-12. Council of Governors - disqualification and removal

-13. Council of Governors - meeting of Governors

-14. Council of Governors - standing orders

-15. Council of Governors - conflicts of interest of Governors

-16. Council of Governors - expenses 8

-[17.
-Council of Governors - further provisions

-18. Board of Directors - composition

-19. Board of Directors - qualification for appointment as non-executive

-20. Board of Directors - appointment and removal

-21. Board of Directors - appointment of initial chairman etc

-22. Board of Directors - appointment of deputy chairman

-23. Board of Directors - appointment and removal.

-24. 25.
-Board of Directors - appointment and removal of initial Chief Executive

-25. 26.
-Board of Directors - disqualification Board of Directors - standing orders

-20. Board of Directors - conflicts of interest of directors

-27. Board of Directors - remuneration and terms of office

-20. 29.
-Registers

-20. 30.
-Registers - inspection and copies

-31. Documents available for public inspection

-32. Auditor

-33. Audit committee

-34. Accounts

-35. Annual report, Forward plans and non-NHS work

-36. Meeting of Council of Governors to consider annual accounts and reports

-37. Instruments
+Paragraph Page

+1. Interpretations and definitions 3

+2. Name 4

+3. Principal purpose

+4. Powers

+5. Membership and constituencies 4

+6. Application for membership 5

+7. Public constituency 5

+8. Staff constituency 5

+9. Restriction on membership 6

+10. Annual Members Meeting

+11. Council of Governors - composition 6

+12. Council of Governors - election of Governors 6

+13. Council of Governors - tenure 7

+14. Council of Governors - disqualification and removal 7

+15. Council of Governors - meeting of Governors 8

+16. Council of Governors duties 8

+17. Council of Governors - standing orders 8

+18. Referral to panel

+19. Council of Governors - conflicts of interest of Governors 8

+20. Council of Governors - expenses 9

+21. Council of Governors - further provisions 9 10

+22. Board of Directors - composition

+23. Board of Directors - general duties

+24. Board of Directors - qualification for appointment as Non-executive

+25. Board of Directors - Annual Report

+26. Board of Directors - appointment and removal

+27. Board of Directors - appointment of chairman, senior independent non- executive directors and deputy chair and other voting non-executive directors 11

+28. Board of Directors - appointment and removal of Chief Executive and other executive directors 12

+29. Board of Directors - disqualification 12

+30. Board of Directors - meetings 13

+31. Board of Directors - voting

+32. Board of Directors - standing orders

+33. Board of Directors - conflicts of interest of directors

+34. Board of Directors - remuneration and terms of office

+35. Registers 1

+36. Admission to and removal from registers 15

+37. Registers - inspection and copies 16

+38. Documents available for public inspection 16

+39. External Auditor 17

+40. Audit committee 17

+41. Accounts 17

+42. Annual report, forward plans and non-NHS work 17

+43. Meeting of Council of Governors to consider annual accounts and reports 18

+44. Instruments 18

+45. Amendment of the Constitution 18

+46. Indemnity 19

+47. Procedures and protocols 19

+48. Mergers, acquisitions, separation or dissolution and significant transactions 19